isomerpages/ema-pl/_scholarships-awards/employees/sfsa.md

     </div>
     <div style="text-align:center;" >
         <span style="text-align:center; font-size: 15px;">
-            Note: The SkillsFuture Study Awards will be discontinued on 1 April 2022, as part of SSG’s broader efforts to review existing schemes and prioritise resources for programmes that deliver stronger manpower development outcomes.
+            Note: The SkillsFuture Study Awards was discontinued on 1 April 2022, as part of SSG’s broader efforts to review existing schemes and prioritise resources for programmes that deliver stronger manpower development outcomes.
         </span>
     </div>
 </div>